Saturday, April 30, 2011

 1992: Paula Abdul married actor Emilio Estevez.

-1993: Elite guitarist Mick Ronson, who played for David Bowie, Bob Dylan, John Mellencamp and Morrissey, died of cancer in England.
+1993: Elite guitarist Mick Ronson, who played for David Bowie, Bob Dylan, John Mellencamp and Morrissey, died of liver cancer at age 45 in London.

 1995: Rapper Tupac Shakur married Keisha Morris inside the Clinton Correctional Facility where he was serving a four-year sentence for sex abuse.
 Sounds like a match in heaven--a jailbird and a woman who was looking for the worst man she could find.